DR. JANET DEWART BELL

 She developed and managed The Opportunity Agenda’s acclaimed Communications Institute, a four-day, intensive multi-media training for social justice advocates.
 As Director of Communications at PolicyLink, Bell was instrumental in developing the organization’s collaborative approach to advocacy and communications and developed the trademark “Lifting up what works.”® As Director of Communications at the National Urban League, she was the League’s chief communications strategist and editor of The State of Black America.
 As part of AFL-CIO delegations, she has taught trade unionists in Morocco and Tunisia.
 She was the Chairperson of the District of Columbia Commission for Women and represented the District at the International Conference of Women in Nairobi, Kenya.

-Bell established the Derrick Bell Lecture Series on Race in American Society at the New York University School of Law, now in its twenty-third year.
+Bell established the Derrick Bell Lecture Series on Race in American Society at the New York University School of Law, now in its twenty-sixth year.
 Along with other lead donors, she helped establish in 2012 the Derrick Bell Fund for Excellence at the University of Pittsburgh School of Law, Professor Bell’s alma mater, to honor his memory and legacy.
 See www.professorderrickbell.com.
 She has also endowed the Janet Dewart Bell scholarship at Baruch College, where she earned a Master’s.

 She is an ordained elder, serving at First Presbyterian Church of Brooklyn, an intentionally inclusive and diverse Christian community, where all are welcome.